This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Kerman

-Between 1860 and 1920, many master weavers and masters were associated with Kerman, including three generations of the family Mohsen, Hassan and Kashem, three masters with the surname "Khan" Ahmed Khan, Ahmed Ali Khan and Zeman Khan, as well as other notable weavers such as Aziizola, Ali Reza and Sheikh Hossein.
+Between 1860 and 1920, many master weavers and artisans were associated with Kerman.
+Among them were families spanning three generations, such as the Moussa, Hassan, and Kashem families, as well as three renowned masters with the surname "Khan": Ahmed Khan, Ahmed Ali Khan, and Zaman Khan, along with notable weavers like Ajizola, Ali Reza, and Sheikh Hossein.